 After Isra has her fourth daughter, she retreats from her faith.
 She has trouble talking to God when she feels like she is being punished.
-The only time she gets to leave the house is with her husband or her in-laws and never outside of the neighborhood.
+The only time she gets to leave the house is with her husband or her in-laws, and never outside the neighborhood.
 She may be in America, but it’s a very small slice.

 Isra’s only escape is through books.
 She loved books as a child but had given them up to be a wife and mother.
 Adam’s sister, Sarah, who she builds a relationship with, brings her books from school and they read together some days.

 Fareeda came to the US as a refugee.
-While living in a refugee camps near Ramallah.
-She is haunted by the death of her first born twin daughters, which she accidentally caused by feeding them goat milk.
+While living in a refugee camp near Ramallah.
+She is haunted by the death of her firstborn twin daughters, which she accidentally caused by feeding them goat milk.
 Her greatest act of rebellion was to demand that he bring her his salary each day after finding out he was spending it on alcohol.
 He submits to her in that one case, and she’s able to save the money to buy plane tickets to move the family to the US.

 The Daughter – Deya